yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

     virtual void onRestoreTransactionsFinished(bool success);

     /**
-     Handles an `onMarketItemsRefreshStarted` event, which is fired when a market item refreshed process has started.
+     Handles an `onMarketItemsRefreshStarted` event, which is triggered when a market item refreshed process has started.
      */
     virtual void onMarketItemsRefreshStarted();

     /**
-     Handles an `onMarketItemsRefreshed` event, which is fired when a market item refreshed process has completed.
+     Handles an `onMarketItemsRefreshed` event, which is triggered when a market item refreshed process has completed.
      */
     virtual void onMarketItemsRefreshed(cocos2d::__Array *virtualItems);

     /**
-     Handles an `onUnexpectedErrorInStore` event, which is fired when an unexpected error occurs in the store.
+     Handles an `onUnexpectedErrorInStore` event, which is triggered when an unexpected error occurs in the store.
      */
     virtual void onUnexpectedErrorInStore(cocos2d::__String *errorMessage);